Welcome to the

 The proposed rules are being considered to:

-These Proposed Rules are open for a 60-day public comment period for stakeholders interested in providing comments.
-The deadline for submission of written comments is October 3, 2025.
+These Proposed Rules are open for a 60-day public comment period for stakeholders who wish to provide comments.
+Written comments may be submitted to the PSYPACT Commission via the PSYPACT website (https://psypact.gov/page/PublicComment).
+The deadline for submission of written comments is February 20, 2026.

 Welcome to the Arkansas Psychology Board